tqwhite/qtools-functional-library/README.md

 qtPassThrough <u>no longer</u> *always* returns the inbound 'this'.
 If the supplied function returns a value, that is passed on.
 This way, any ad hoc function can affect the result chain.

+Version 2.0.1 9/23/24 - removed deep clone in favor of spread operator (which didn't exist when this was written).
+Should have no effect on functionality.

 EG,

 ```